Jogye Order: History

-Internal Conflicts and Scandals
+Internal conflicts and scandals

 In the late 1990s, a struggle broke out between two factions of the Order for who would appoint the heads of major temples in Korea.
 Although the court ruled in favor of the Purification and Reform Committee (PRC), the ruling was not sufficiently enforced, and fighting broke out between hundreds of monks using makeshift weaponry.

 In more recent years, the Jogye Order has been beset with scandals involving gambling and sexual misconduct.

 Conflicts with the Lee Myung-bak government

 The Jogye Order faced conflict with the government led by former President Lee Myung-bak, a conservative Presbyterian Christian.
-The government is at odds with the Jogye Order by the decreasing of Temple Stay fundings, the lack of government recognition of the Lantern Festival, and omitted Buddhist temples, even famous ones, while marking the locations of even minor Christian churches in the new address system.
-After Lee's ascendence to the Presidency when the high proportion of Christians in relation to Buddhists in the public sector became known–particularly the president's cabinet, where there were 12 Christians to only one Buddhist. among other reported incidences.
+The government is at odds with the Jogye Order due to the decreasing of Temple Stay funding, the lack of government recognition of the Lantern Festival, and the omission of Buddhist temples, even famous ones, while marking the locations of even minor Christian churches in the new address system.
+After Lee's ascendance to the Presidency the high proportion of Christians in relation to Buddhists in the public sector became known–particularly the president's cabinet, where there were 12 Christians to only one Buddhist, among other reported incidents.

 In 2006, according to the Asia Times, "Lee also sent a video prayer message to a Christian rally held in the southern city of Busan in which the worship leader prayed feverishly: 'Lord, let the Buddhist temples in this country crumble down!'"
 Further, according to an article in Buddhist-Christian Studies: "Over the course of the last decade a fairly large number of Buddhist temples in South Korea have been destroyed or damaged by fire by misguided Protestant fundamentalists.
 More recently, Buddhist statues have been identified as idols, attacked and decapitated.
 Arrests are hard to effect, as the arsonists and vandals work by stealth of night."

+Proposal for establishing 'World Meditation Day' submitted to the UN

+On September 20, 2024, the Chief Administrator of the Jogye Order held a press conference at the Korean Buddhist History and Culture Memorial Hall in Jongno, Seoul, announcing plans to officially propose the establishment of "World Meditation Day" on May 21 (tentatively) during a visit to the UN headquarters in New York.